 making without a food processor

-Fruit crisp may still be enjoyed by replacing some of the oats with oat flour, almond flour, or coconut flour and mixing by hand.
+Fruit crisp may still be enjoyed by replacing some of the oats with oat flour, homemade almond flour, or coconut flour and mixing by hand.

 First stir together 1/2 cup oat, coconut, or almond flour, gluten free flour, brown sugar, sugar, salt, 1/4 cup old fashioned oats, and chopped pecans.
 Then use a pastry blender or fork to mix in the vanilla extract, water, and softened butter.
 Crumble on top and bake.